EnesKrky/HeatMapGenerator/README.md

 # HeatMapGenerator
-This code creating UI by using pygame is used to create heat map of a given function.
+This code creating UI by using pygame module is used to create heat map of a given function.